Contexts

 Configure Preloading

-Terranetes has the ability to populate a Context automatically; retrieving details about the cluster the controller resides and populating them into a Context.
-Currently this feature is limited to AWS only.
+Terranetes is equipped with the capability to automatically populate a Context by retrieving details about the cluster where the controller is located and populating them into the Context.
+This feature is currently limited to AWS.

 ---